 114. Residual caseloads in other Latin American countries and the Caribbean have been assisted individually with voluntary repatriation or local integration, including the acquisition of permanent residence and/or citizenship.
 In Belize alone, close to 500 refugees became citizens with the help of UNHCR in 1998, and there are indications that present requirements might be lessened, which would accelerate the process considerably.
-Following the meeting of Central American Presidents in El Salvador, on 9 November 1998, to appeal for aid in recovering from Hurricane Mitch, Costa Rica adopted an amnesty aimed primarily at regularizing the situation of illegal aliens from Central America, Belize and Panama residing in Costa Rica prior to 9 November 1998.
+Following the meeting of Central American Presidents in El Salvador on 9 November 1998 to appeal for aid in recovering from Hurricane Mitch, Costa Rica adopted an amnesty aimed primarily at regularizing the situation of illegal aliens from Central America, Belize and Panama residing in Costa Rica prior to 9 November 1998.
 Specific provisions of the executive decree granting the amnesty extend its benefits to refugees.
 UNHCR has been encouraging refugees to avail themselves of the simplified procedure afforded by the amnesty to become permanent residents.

-115. The concerns of UNHCR in South America have primarily been focused on forced displacement owing to the conflict in Colombia and its implications for neighbouring countries.
-Border regions adjacent to Panama, Ecuador and Venezuela are amongst those most affected by violence and displacement.
-It will be recalled that, in response to a request from the Colombian Government, the High Commissioner decided to open a liaison office in Bogotá, with a view to providing UNHCR expertise to enhance national efforts in favour of internally displaced persons.
-At the end of January 1999, the Government of Colombia and the High Commissioner signed a memorandum of intent outlining the operational content of the UNHCR role in assisting internally displaced persons in Colombia.
-The memorandum of intent foresees, in particular, the provision by UNHCR of expertise and technical cooperation to strengthen national mechanisms (governmental and non-governmental, at central and local levels) for protection and assistance to internally displaced persons, as well as expertise in relation to all phases of displacement, namely prevention, emergency response, providing solutions and support of international cooperation for assistance to internationally displaced persons.
+115. UNHCR's concerns in South America have been primarily with the forced displacement due to the conflict in Colombia and implications for neighbouring countries.
+Border regions adjacent to Panama, Ecuador and Venezuela are amongst those most affected by violence and displacement. Ιt will be recalled that in response to a request from the Colombian Government, the High Commissioner decided, to open a Liaison Office in Bogotá, with a view to providing UNHCR expertise to enhance national efforts in favour of internally displaced persons.
+At the end of January 1999, the Government of Colombia and the High Commissioner signed a Memorandum of Intent (MOI) outlining the operational contents of UNHCR's role for the benefit of IDPs in Colombia.
+The MOI foresees in particular the provision by UNHCR of expertise and technical cooperation to strengthen national mechanisms (governmental and non-governmental, at central and local level) for protection and assistance to IDPs, as well as expertise in relation to all phases of displacement, namely prevention, emergency response and solutions, and support of international cooperation for the benefit of IDPs.

 116. In the United States and Canada, UNHCR monitors legislative, judicial and policy developments impacting upon access to refugee status determination procedures, the quality of asylum and the availability of resettlement in these countries as a durable solution.
-The detention of asylumseekers in the United States has been a particular focus of concern for UNHCR during the reporting period.
-UNHCR continues to follow closely the Canadian immigration legislative review process and is engaged in an ongoing dialogue with the Department of Citizenship and Immigration regarding the reform proposals currently under development.
-In the Caribbean, UNHCR works towards strengthening the framework for international protection by supporting the efforts of Governments to develop and implement procedures for refugee status determination and by establishing protection networks among legal professionals, nongovernmental organizations, church groups and other concerned actors in civil society.
+The detention of asylum-seekers in the United States has been a particular focus of concern for UNHCR during the reporting period.
+UNHCR continues to follow closely the Canadian immigration legislative revuew process and is engaged in an ongoing dialogue with the Department of Citizenship and Immigration regarding the reform proposals currently under development.
+In the Caribbean UNHCR works toward strengthening the framework for international protection by supporting the efforts of Governments to develop and implement procedures for refugee status determination and by establishing a "protection network" among legal professionals, non-governemental organisations, church groups and other concerned actors in civil society.